Tips to Keep Skin Hydrated and Glowing During Winter

 7. Keep Moisture in the Air

-Woah, you should keep your skin and air moisturized?
+You should keep your skin and air moisturized?
 Yes!

 To prevent dryness, use a humidifier to keep your air moisturized, which can, in turn, help keep your skin more hydrated.
 This is especially helpful while you’re sleeping, so be sure to turn on that humidifier before catching some zzz’s.